samer--/parscan/README.md

 coarse grained scan.
 Finally, we zip these together at the F-level, in each case using `map` to add the coarse grained cumulative total to all the elements in each sub-scan.

-Described in this way, this would *seem* to generalise to containers built from any arrangement of functors, as long as each functor supports zip and unzip.
+Described in this way, this would seem to generalise to containers built from any arrangement of functors, as long as each functor supports zip and unzip.
+This indeed what Conal goes on to do in his talk and I will aim to do in this Agda version a some point in the future.

 ### Todo in Agda version
 - The 'bash' tree as described in the talk.